Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-preference.md

 using Tizen.Applications;
 ```

 The `ClickedPreferenceKey` key is used to store counter value.
-Declared as a class member to use it in button callbacks.
+It has to be declared as a class member for it to be used in button callbacks.
 Also, the `TextLabel` has to be a class member to show and update the counter value:

 ```csharp
 namespace NUIPreference